College Financial Aid: What Forms Do I Need to Fill Out?

 An Overview of College Financial Aid Forms

-There’s an estimated $130 billion available in federal financial aid each year, and your student may be eligible for a portion of it.
-In fact, nearly two-thirds of all college students receive some combination of grants and/or scholarships to help pay for college.
+An estimated $130 billion is available in federal financial aid each year, and your student may be eligible for a portion of it.
+Nearly two-thirds of all college students receive grants or scholarships, or both, to help pay for college.

-When you’re diligent about applying for financial aid and you’re saving money in a 529, the potential burden of student loans can be greatly diminished.
+You will significantly diminish the burden of students when you’re diligent about applying for financial aid and saving money in a 529.

 The key is understanding how you can take advantage of federal student aid by filling out the right forms at the right time.